LJPZebra/OLU/1P_Multicolor_System.md

-(1-2) Attach the top plate (original piece unscrewed from Scientifica Scope) to the [Custom Bracket](CAD_models/CustomBracket.stl) (custom piece) by using the original screws.
+(1-2) Attach the top plate (previously unscrewed from the Scientifica Scope) to the [Custom Bracket](CAD_models/CustomBracket.stl) (custom piece) using the original screws.

-(3) Attach [Adapter Plate 1](CAD_models/AdaptorPlate1.stl) (custom piece) with four M4x30 screws.
+(3) Attach the [Adapter Plate 1](CAD_models/AdaptorPlate1.stl) (custom part) with four M4x30 screws.

-(4) Attach the assembly to the top Z-stage of the microscope with two original screws.
+(4) Attach the assembly to the topmost Z-stage of the microscope with two original screws.

 #### Assemble the light-sheet unit

 [<img width="700" alt="DetectionPath" src="Figures/Light-sheet-unit_assembly.png">](Figures/Light-sheet-unit_assembly.png)

-(1) Start from [Adapter Plate 2](CAD_models/AdaptorPlate2.stl) (blue, custom piece).
+(1) Start from the [Adapter Plate 2](CAD_models/AdaptorPlate2.stl) (blue, custom piece).

-(2) Attach the Horizontal Manual Stage to Adapter Plate 2 with four M3 screws included with the stage.
+(2) Attach the Horizontal Manual Stage to the Adapter Plate 2 with the four M3 screws included with the stage.

-(3) Attach the Vertical Manual Stage to the Horizontal Manual Stage with four M3 screws included with the stage.
+(3) Attach the Vertical Manual Stage to the Horizontal Manual Stage with the four M3 screws included with the stage.

 (4) Attach the [Light-Sheet Unit Central Cube](CAD_models/Cube.stl) (green, custom piece) to the Vertical Manual stage with four M3x10 screws.

-(5) Insert the [Galvanometer Mirror](https://www.thorlabs.com/thorproduct.cfm?partnumber=GVS011) (light blue), align it at 45° relative to the sides of the Light-sheet Cube, and cinch it in place with two M5x30 screws.
+(5) Insert the [Galvanometer Mirror](https://www.thorlabs.com/thorproduct.cfm?partnumber=GVS011) (light blue), align it at 45° relative to the sides of the Light-sheet Cube, and fasten it in place with two M5x30 screws.

-(6) Attach the [Piezocrystal (PZ 400 SG OEM)](https://www.piezosystem.com/product/pz-400-oem/) or if you want to start with a simple low-cost version that uses only the slow scanning mode then install instead the [Piezo Dummy](CAD_models/PiezoDummy.stl) (custom piece) to the Light-sheet Cube with two M4x20 screws.
+(6) Attach the [Piezocrystal (PZ 400 SG OEM)](https://www.piezosystem.com/product/pz-400-oem/).
+If you want to start with a simple low-cost version that uses only the slow scanning mode then install instead the [Piezo Dummy](CAD_models/PiezoDummy.stl) (custom piece) to the Light-sheet Cube with two M4x20 screws.

 (7) Attach the [Fiber Holder](CAD_models/FiberHolder.stl) (red, custom piece) to the Piezo with two M4x25 screws.

-(8) Insert the Fiber support tube (see points 3-5) into the Fiber Holder and cinch it with one M4x20 screw and attach one of the output fibers of the fiber optic coupler to the connector (2).
+(8) Insert the Fiber support tube (see points 3-5) into the Fiber Holder, fasten it with one M4x20 screw and attach one of the output fibers of the fiber optic coupler to the connector (2).

-(9) Screw in the 5x [Zeiss Plan-Neofluar Objectives (5x/0.16 M27)](https://www.micro-shop.zeiss.com/en/us/shop/objectives/420330-9901-000/Objective-EC-Plan-Neofluar-5x-0.16-M27).
-If your ultimate goal is to build the two-photon version then install in this step directly the  [Olympus LMPLN5xIR/0.1](https://www.olympus-lifescience.com/modules/pdfgen/pdfmaker/en_pdf-export_objectives.7efd53eb1e8b4d509bc1bbe2184a7e28/LMPLN5XIR.pdf?rev=1615725199) objectives that are optimized for near-infrared transmission.
+(9) Screw in the 5X [Zeiss Plan-Neofluar Objectives (5x/0.16 M27)](https://www.micro-shop.zeiss.com/en/us/shop/objectives/420330-9901-000/Objective-EC-Plan-Neofluar-5x-0.16-M27).
+If your ultimate goal is to build the two-photon version then you should instead the  [Olympus LMPLN5xIR/0.1](https://www.olympus-lifescience.com/modules/pdfgen/pdfmaker/en_pdf-export_objectives.7efd53eb1e8b4d509bc1bbe2184a7e28/LMPLN5XIR.pdf?rev=1615725199) objectives that are optimized for near-infrared transmission.

 (10) Fix the Light-sheet Unit to the Scientifica Scope by attaching adapter Plate 2 to Adapter Plate 1 with three M6x20 screws.